idriss-crypto/ts-library/readme.md

             * coin: BTC, ELA
         * network: sol
             * coin: SOL
 * supported networks and coins will be updated on a regular basis.
 Any  wishes regarding supported combinations?
-Please send them to idrisssystem@gmail.com
+Please join our [Discord](https://discord.gg/RJhJKamjw5) and let us know.

 Returns:
 Promise, that resolves to dictionary (object), in which keys are names addresses, and values are these addresses (see example).
 In case nothing was found, promise will resolve to empty object.
 If unknown network or coin (or combination) was provided, error returns.
 Example: "message": "Network not found."

 ### Class Authorization

-Sign up new users with IDriss using this class.
+### Sign up new users with IDriss using this class.

 <p align="center">
 <img src="img/signup.png" width=50% height=50%>